 WE WIN BY…

 …stepping up: There are going to be many seasons when we are exhausted or perhaps feeling a little lazy but that canâ€™t be the case here.
 Christmas can provide a once in a lifetime shot for some people to hear the message of Jesus.
-You better step up and give one of the best Jesus talks you have ever given.Graduation SALE: Discounted prices on Jesus-centered graduation gift sets until May 1.
-Plus, FREE standard shipping.
+You better step up and give one of the best Jesus talks you have ever given.Graduation SPECIAL: FREE Shipping on Jesus-centered graduation gift sets until June 30.
 Prepare them for what's next!

 …prepping your team: You are not alone, its not your job to do everything.
 Talk to your volunteers about the implications of the season.
 We often get focused on ourselves during the Christmas season, but we have the opportunity to make everything about Christ.
 You and your team will never be perfect, but if your hearts are prepared for what you are there to do God will move.

 …serving others: Everyone who works in ministry during the Christmas season will be pushed.
 We will be stretched and challenged if we are putting in our best efforts.
 But what would it look like if you took your skills and talents and lent them to the Childrenâ€™s ministry, or maybe you are amazing at graphic work and helped do some awesome graphics.
 If everyone spread around their talents to the other ministries we might take some of the weight off our teammates and it would free them up to help one another.